Retinol | Vitamin A | Provitamin A

 Filter

-Retinol, also known as vitamin A1 or vitamin Axerophthol, is the most potent form of essential and fat-soluble vitamin A..
-The body cannot produce retinol itself but converts vitamin A or provitamin A into retinol.
-Unfortunately, this process of converting vitamin A into retinol, which is so important for the body and our skin, becomes increasingly difficult as we age.
-The natural ageing process itself, as well as exposure to UV rays, deprives the skin of large amounts of vitamin A, so that less and less retinol can be produced.
+Retinol, or vitamin A1 or Axerophthol is the most potent form of the essential and fat-soluble vitamin A. The body cannot produce retinol itself but converts vitamin A or provitamin A into retinol.
+Unfortunately, this process of converting vitamin A into retinol, which is so important for the body and our skin, becomes increasingly difficult with age.
+The natural aging process itself, as well as exposure to UV rays, deprive the skin of large amounts of vitamin A, so that increasingly less retinol can be produced.

-A deficiency of retinol causes connective tissue cells to collapse, the skin loses elasticity and moisture, becomes thinner and wrinkles form.
-The skin is thus weakened by this deficiency and also more susceptible to external environmental influences such as UV radiation or fine dust.
-This in turn leads to irregular pigmentation of the skin and makes it appear older.
+A retinol deficiency causes connective tissue cells to collapse, the skin loses elasticity and moisture, becomes thinner, and wrinkles form.
+This deficiency weakens the skin and makes it more susceptible to external environmental influences, such as UV radiation or particulate matter.
+This, in turn, leads to uneven pigmentation and makes the skin appear older.

-Retinol is converted in the skin to vitamin A acid (Tretinoin) and is found in skin care products approved in Germany in a maximum concentration of 0.3 percent.
-Retinol stimulates collagen production, which has been proven to counteract wrinkles, and alleviates symptoms of UV-damaged skin such as dryness, wrinkles and uneven pigmentation.
+Retinol is converted into vitamin A acid in the skin ( Retinol is converted into tretinoin and is found in skincare products approved in Germany at a maximum concentration of 0.3 percent.
+Retinol stimulates collagen production, which has been proven to counteract the formation of wrinkles, and alleviates symptoms of UV-damaged skin such as dryness, wrinkles, and uneven pigmentation.

-The basis for retinol, vitamin A, can only be absorbed by our body from the outside and mainly through food, from animal sources or its precursor, provitamin A, from carotenoid-containing plant foods such as oranges, carrots or spinach.
+The basis for retinol, vitamin A, can only be absorbed by our body from outside and mainly through food, from animal sources or its precursor, provitamin A, from carotenoid-containing plant foods such as oranges, carrots or spinach .

-- Retinol esters, which are found under the ingredients as "Retinyl Palmitate" or "Retinyl Linoleate" and which are somewhat less effective, but also milder and more tolerable.
+- Retinol esters, which can be found under the ingredients "Retinyl Palmitate" or "Retinyl Linoleate" and which are somewhat less effective, but also milder and more tolerable.

-- Pure retinol, which is also stated in the INCIs as such, and
+- Pure retinol, which is also stated in the INCIs and

-- Tretinoin or vitamin A acid, which can be extremely irritating and is therefore only found in prescription medicines.
+- Tretinoin or vitamin A acid, can be extremely irritating and is therefore only found in prescription medications

-When using retinol, it should be taken into account that the skin becomes more sensitive to the sun due to accelerated cell formation and renewal.
-Therefore, retinol preparations should be applied in the evening and temporarily discontinued completely in case of impending stronger sun exposure (holiday in more southern regions, sunbathing, etc.).
-As a precaution, pregnant women and nursing mothers should completely refrain from using retinol.
+When using retinol, it should be considered that the skin becomes more sensitive to the sun due to accelerated cell formation and renewal.
+Therefore, retinol products should be applied in the evening and temporarily discontinued if intense sun exposure is imminent (vacation in southern regions, sunbathing, etc.).
+Pregnant and breastfeeding women should avoid using retinol completely as a precautionary measure.

 14 products